 Avoid this term for people who don't have disabilities.
 If necessary to make a distinction, “nondisabled” or “people without disabilities” is preferable.
 (See “disabilities.”)

-Preferred style is to avoid abbreviations: Susan Smith earned her bachelor’s degree at Colby College and her master’s degree at New York University.
+Preferred style is to avoid abbreviations: Susan Smith earned her bachelor’s degree (or bachelor's) at Colby College and her master’s degree (or master's) at New York University.
 John Jones has a doctorate in psychology.
 (Do not use “doctorate degree”.)

 Reserve Dr. for medical professionals, not people with doctorates; use before the name: Dr. Bob Jones performed the surgery.
 When mentioning that someone has a doctor of medicine or doctor of dental surgery degree, use M.D. degree and D.D.S. degree.